Seven ways to make positive changes to your behaviour

 Maybe one of these techniques is helpful to you.
 Be aware that if you slip up once, it’s not the end.
 It takes time to establish new behaviour.

-How SWICA supports your goals for a healthy 2023
+How SWICA supports your goals for a healthier you

 FAQ SWICA Health Barometer